DEP KIRKLAND is an actor, playwright, screenwriter, author, and director.

 Next came a stint as a consultant to The Edison Project, a planned nationwide network of cutting-edge schools, working with Benno Schmidt, the former President of Yale University, and Hamilton Jordan, former Chief of Staff to President Carter.

-After roaming these intriguing but ultimately unsatisfying universes at the suggestion of others, Dep eventually came to his senses, decided to listen to his own voice, and walked away from the legal field altogether to pursue his previously private dream of acting and writing—moving first to New York City, where he studied with the legendary Fred Kareman in his Carnegie Hall studio — and later to Los Angeles.
-He currently splits his time between New York and Los Angeles.
+After roaming these intriguing but ultimately unsatisfying universes, Dep eventually came to his senses, decided to listen to his own voice, and walked away from the legal field altogether to pursue his previously private dream of acting, writing, and directing — moving first to New York City, where he studied with the legendary Fred Kareman in his Carnegie Hall studio — and later to Los Angeles.
+He currently splits his time between New York, Los Angeles, Austin, and Cheyenne, Wyoming.